Jacbo1/Public-Starfall/SafeNet/README.md

     print("The following will be sent to clients when they init:") print(a, s)

-    -- You could do stuff here that needed to be done before the ping response or you could remove the timer and respond instantly timer.simple(5, function()
+    -- You could do stuff here that needed to be done before the ping response or respond instantly timer.simple(5, function()
         print("init")

-        net.init(function(ply)
+        net.init(function(ply, arg1, arg2)
             print("Pinged by " .. ply:getName())
+            print("arg1: ", arg1)
+            print("arg2: ", arg2)
             return a, s -- This will be sent to the clients end)
     end)
 else -- CLIENT
+    print("Pinging...")
-    -- Client can do stuff before sending the init ping and send later or send it now print("Pinging...")
+    -- Client can do stuff before sending the init ping or send it now net.init(function(...)
-    net.init(function(a, s)
         print("Got response")
-        print(a, s)
-    end)
+        print(...)
+    end, "hi", player():getName())
 end
 ```